itk-devops/docker-obs/README.md

 To protect Loki it should be behind basic auth https://doc.traefik.io/traefik/middlewares/http/basicauth/

 __Note__: when used in docker-compose.yml all dollar signs in the hash need to be doubled for escaping.
+To create user:password pair, it's possible to use this
-To create user:password pair, it's possible to use this command:
+command:

 ```shell
 echo $(htpasswd -nB loki) | sed -e s/\\$/\\$\\$/g
 ```

-Set the output as the enviroment variable `LOKI_BASIC_AUTH` to that vaule in .env.docker.local.
+Set the output as the environment variable `LOKI_BASIC_AUTH` to that value in .env.docker.local.

 ## Grafana